Fish Lens

 Climate change is having a disproportionate effect on the oceans, warming them at an alarming rate.
 This temperature rise is causing ocean acidification.

-All these significant changes are affecting marine species.
+These significant changes are affecting marine species.
 Many are changing where they live or experiencing population declines.

 1. Marine phytoplankton